Bathrooms

 paper lay down flat at the seams.

-Most pre-pasted papers require 3-5 minutes of soak time or "booking"
+Most pre-pasted papers require about 5 minutes of soak time or

-(gently folding pasted side to pasted side, carefully aligning
+"booking" (gently folding pasted side to pasted side,

-edges & not creasing at the folds) before hanging.
-This allows
+carefully aligning edges & not creasing at the folds) before

-the paper to become supple and the factory paste to activate.
+and the factory paste to activate.
+Place your sheet of wet pre-pasted

-bag to help keep them from drying out while you're working.
-Remember
+keep the edges from drying out while you're working.
+Wet only

 Priming/Sizing